 How To Make Ahead

-This corn salsa recipe improves with time—it’s even better on day 2!
-If you want to make it more than a couple of days in advance, here’s what to do: Chop all the ingredients a day ahead and roast the corn.
-Let it cool, then store everything in separate airtight containers in the fridge.
-Combine them 30 minutes before serving for the best flavor.
+This corn salsa tastes even better on day 2!
+To prep ahead, chop ingredients and roast the corn a day early.
+Once cooled, store everything separately in airtight containers in the fridge.
+Mix 30 minutes before serving for the best flavor.

 More Salsa Recipes